schweitzerb/repoexample/steps.md

 7) Create and save the "HelloWorld.md" textfile in your repository.
 You can do this using the "TextEdit", just make sure the format is plain text "Format -> Make Plain Text" before you save.

 8) Add the new file to be tracked to git
-    `git add .`
+    `git add .` (Don't forget the period)

 9) Commit the change to your repository
     `git commit -m "Adding helloworld.md"`

-10) Push the changes to the github remote repository `git push`
+10) Push the changes to the github remote repository
+    `git push`